joshenoy/sathyabh.at/content/blog/2012-01-05-maruti-suzuki-interview-offer.md

 > and if you are been selected or not, still the amount will be refunded to
 > you, as the amount is just to prove that you will be coming for the
 > interview in order for us not to run at lost after sending you the air
-> ticket and you don&#8217;t show up on the day of interview.
+> ticket and you don't show up on the day of interview.
 Wishing you the
 > best of lucks
 > Regards,
 > Shinzo Nakanishi